 Conclusions

 Switching surge overvoltage on transmission lines can be effectively reduced utilizing TLSAs, which also help optimize tower design and right-of-way width.
 In the case of the 500 kV MMTP, TLSAs allowed reducing the switching surge factor from 3.5 p.u. to 2.5 p.u. when combined with other design enhancements identified for the series capacitor.
 A lower switching surge factor also helps transmission line designers optimize tower design to make it more compact and reduce required land.
-Significant cost savings are achieved in comparison with other options.
+Significant cost savings are achieved in comparison with all other options.

 Bibliography